This guide enables organisations to:

 • within [●] percent of

-the emissions-reduction targets in schedule [●], the price will not change.
+the emissions-reduction targets in schedule [●], the price payable as set out in in clause [●] will not change.

 2. Simple rebate

-If [Party B] has reduced its scope 1 and 2 [and 3] emissions by more than the emissions-reduction targets in schedule [●] by at least [●] percent, the price paid to [Party B] increases by [●] percent.
+If [Party B] has reduced its scope 1 and 2 [and 3] emissions by more than the emissions-reduction targets in schedule [●] by at least [●] percent, the price payable to [Party B] as set out in clause [●] increases by [●] percent.

 3. Matching rebate

-If [Party B]’s scope 1 and 2 [and 3] emissions are less than the emissions-reduction targets in schedule [●] by at least [●] percent, the price increases by the same percentage amount [up to a cap of [●] percent].
+If [Party B]’s scope 1 and 2 [and 3] emissions are less than the emissions-reduction targets in schedule [●] by at least [●] percent, the price payable as set out in clause [●] increases by the same percentage amount [up to a cap of [●] percent].

 This price adjustment takes effect on [date].